 \section{Abstract}

 What could happen if we pinned a single qubit of a system and fixed it in a particular state?
-First, we show that this can greatly increase the complexity of static questions -- ground state properties of local Hamiltonian problems with restricted types of terms.
-In particular, we show that the Pinned commuting and Pinned Stoquastic Local Hamiltonian problems are QMA complete.
-Second, we show that pinning a single qubit via often repeated measurements also results in universal quantum computation already with commuting and stoquastic Hamiltonians.
-Finally, we discuss variants of the Ground State Connectivity (GSCON) problem in light of pinning, and show that Stoquastic GSCON is QCMA complete.
-We hence identify a comprehensive picture of the computational power of pinning, reminiscent of the power of the one clean qubit model.
+First, we show that this leads to difficult static questions about ground state properties of local Hamiltonian problems with restricted types of terms.
+In particular, we show that the Pinned Commuting and Pinned Stoquastic Local Hamiltonian problems are QMA-complete.
+Second, we investigate pinned dynamics and demonstrate that fixing a single qubit via often repeated measurements results in universal quantum computation with commuting Hamiltonians.
+Finally, we discuss variants of the Ground State Connectivity problem in light of pinning, and show that Stoquastic GSCON is QCMA-complete.